Agnes Barker: Career

 Barker exhibited extensively throughout the early twentieth century.
 She exhibited pottery with the Queensland Royal National Agricultural and Industrial Association in 1927–33, the Royal Queensland Art Society in 1929–32, and the Arts and Crafts Society of Queensland in 1930–31.
 In 1931, she received first prize at the Royal National Exhibition for a hand-built earthenware bowl.

 In the early 1930s, Barker took a break from pottery and started producing hand-painted brooches from her home in Norman Park.
 Her brooches sold so well at the Finney, Isles & Co. department store that Barker was able to fund a trip to England in 1931.
 Upon her return, she established a studio called Novelart.
 She bought a small printing press and guillotine, creating illustrative works that were successfully marketed to Sydney and Melbourne.
 Although she also purchased an electric kiln, she soon sold it to fellow artist Marjory Clark.

 In World War II, Barker taught leatherwork at the Enoggera Skin Hospital.
 She also started a project called The Cavalcade of Toys, in which she created toys of fairytale characters out of leather scraps.
 The toys were shown at Carnegie’s in Queen Street and Brisbane City Hall, with proceeds going to the Red Cross and the Union Jack Club.

 In the late 1940s, Barker opened a craft shop at her sister’s studio in George Street.
 She soon gave up the store however, after marrying Harold Richardson in 1953.

 Later life and death

 In the 1960s, Barker made over fifty television appearances on arts and crafts programmes.
 She also experimented with bark painting and Chinese painting.
-Barker retired to Coorparoo, Queensland, passing away on 25 April 2008.
+Barker retired to Coorparoo, Queensland, dying on 25 April 2008.